 - ad, cad, dad, cod, doc, etc.

 The book Recipe for Reading provides an alphabet scope and sequence and it includes word lists for every step of the way!
-I highly recommend it.
+So I highly recommend it.

 3. CVC Words

 Once students, (and hopefully while students), have learned the alphabet, they should be practicing reading CVC words.

 This includes CVC with all five short vowel sounds (a, e, i, o, u).

 - short i) kid

 Remember, if students struggle with reading CVC words but know their letter sounds, the answer is….phonemic awareness.
 (I hope you’re not sick of me saying that yet, because I’m definitely not done. 🤪)

 Digraphs are two letters that make one sound.